Updated January 20, 2020

-Russell Friedman further describes it, in his article “The Best Definition of Grief You will Ever Find,” as reaching out for someone [or something] that has always been there, only to discover when you need them one more time, they are gone.
+In his article, “The Best Definition of Grief You will Ever Find,” Russell Friedman describes grief as reaching out for someone [or something] that has always been there, only to discover when you need them one more time, they are gone.
 He adds that sometimes it involves reaching out to someone who has never been there as well.
 Perhaps one of his best observations includes that since grief is a normal reaction, it is neither “a pathological condition nor a personality disorder.”

 Understanding Disenfranchised Grief